matanlurey/seltzer/README.md

   // Uses the SeltzerHttp service to send a tweet.
   //
-  // This means if we are in the browser or the server we can expect
+  // This means if we are in the browser or the VM we can expect
   // our http service to work about the same.
   Future<Null> tweet(String message) => ...
 }